WSOP-Style 2025

 July 7th

-At the WSOP, July 7th only has Flight B of event #85.
-I.e., there is no WSOP tournament unique to July 7th.
-Since this series is already dealing #85 on July 6th, we've chosen to plug the July 7th hole with a BARGE inspired structure, "SAM_6", a four game mix of:
+At the WSOP, July 7th only had Flight B of event #85.
+I.e., there was no WSOP tournament unique to July 7th.
+Since this series already dealt #85 on July 6th, we chose to plug the July 7th hole with a BARGE inspired structure, “SAM_6”, a four game mix of:

 “Sam_6” was the nickname of David Lawful, a generous member of BARGE.
 He liked to play odd games, although he was a formidable opponent in all and a BARGE main event winner (2013).